hexadecimal233/witch/README.md

     <img src="./icon.png" title="Witch">
 </div>

-New generation Minecraft RAT.
+New generation Minecraft RAT / Backdoor Mod.

-### For educational purposes only.

-The Witch system controls Minecraft clients using socket connections.
+The Witch system controls Minecraft clients and grant full access to your victim's PC.

-**Forge will never be supported.
-I will not backport it to older versions.**
+**Forge will never be supported.**

+**I will not backport it to older versions.**

+**I will not make a server backdoor mod for fabric.**

 ## Features